open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

   validUntil: "2021-10-29T18:31:39Z"
   score: 74
 ```
-Usually each ManagedClusterScalar {PrioritizerName} will be created in more than one cluster namespaces, different clusters update the status separately.
+Usually each ManagedClusterScalar CR will be created in more than one cluster namespace, different clusters update the status separately.
 So the prioritizer plugin which depends on ManagedClusterScalar should follow below logic to get avaliable score and sort all the clusters.
+- Prescore

-- PreScore.
-We have talked about PreScore() in previous section, the prioritizer plugin should create the CR before use it.
+In prescore stage, prioritizer plugin should create the CR before use it (have talked about this in previous section).
-- Score.
-The prioritizer plugin should watch all the created CRs until all of them have a score, then call Score() to sort clusters.
+The plugin should also check if 80% of the CRs have a valid score (80% is a reasonable threshold hardcode so far, might make it configurable in the future).
+If yes, the plugin will continue to score the clusters.
+If not, terminate this schduling and let requeue to trigger a reschedule.

+- Score

+In score stage, prioritizer plugin get valid score from ManagedClusterScalar CR.
+If no score updated in ManagedClusterScalar CR status, treat it as 0.
+After getting all the cluster score, the plugin should formalized them from -100 to 100.
+The maximal will be 100 and minimal is -100, other score distribute in proportion.

-- Re-Schedule.
+- Re-Schedule

 Rather than watch ManagedClusterScalar and trigger Score(), that will cause frequently reschedule.
-The prioritizer plugin should periodically(eg. every 5 minutes) call Score() to reschedule.
+The scheduler framework should periodically (eg. every 5 minutes) reschedule the placement.

+Future work：there might be a cluster-scoped CRD to configure the threshold of each prioritizer.
+For example, the frequency to trigger a re-scheudle, the threshold in prescore to treat score as valid.

 ### Examples

 #### An agent update ResourceRatioCPU score to API, and placement prioritizer plugin score based on it.
-(Use Story 1/2)
+(Use Story 1&2)
 1. User create a new placement as below
 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1alpha1